 28 besides the other things, what comes upon me daily: my deep concern for all the churches.
 29 Who is weak, and I am not weak?
 Who is made to stumble, and I do not burn with indignation?

-In verses 28 and 29 Paul described his anxiety of working with local churches.
+In verses 28 and 29 Paul described his anxiety in working with local churches.
 These verses are the climax of Paul’s lists of suffering.

 besides the other things,